Disability is simply the mismatch between the design and a person.

 What is WCAG and why is it important?

 If you need even more incentive to get your company moving to adopt web accessibility, the whisper of lawsuits might help.
 Lawsuits are tripling year over year.
 The Domino’s ADA Lawsuit presents a prime example.
 In short, their website and mobile app weren’t accessible in a way that a blind man could order a pizza.
 After losing in California, Domino’s petitioned the United States Supreme Court to hear their petition on October 07, 2019 and were denied.
 Be warned.
-There are a number of laws and policies in the United States that govern and protect the access to information or those with disabilities, including: Access to information and communications technologies, including the Web, is also defined as a basic human right in the United Nations Convention on the Rights of Persons with Disabilities.
+There are a number of laws and policies in the United States that govern and protect the access to information or those with disabilities, including:- Americans with Disabilities Act of 1990 (ADA), as amended

 The AIMCLEAR Guide to Web Accessibility and WCAG Best Practices